 Example: The numbers change nominally almost every year, but if your disposable income is determined to be, for instance, $225.00 per month, that’s how much you must pay your unsecured creditors.
 This does not mean that your plan payment will be $225.00 per month.

 You must still pay your attorneys’ fees, the trustee’s fee (a small percentage of the amount disbursed every month), past-due mortgage payments, and in some districts, including the Northern District of Goergia, your car note, through the Chapter 13 plan.
 Let’s say your past-due mortgage payments total $6,000.00, and your attorney lowers your car payment to $250.00 by modifying the interest rate and extending the note out to the 5-year maximum time period.

 You also owe your attorney $3,000 in attorneys’ fees that will be paid through the plan.
 Since you’ll want the lowest payment possible, your Chapter 13 plan will last 60 months, or five years.
 We must divide $6,000 by 60 to arrive at $100.00 for back mortgage payments.
 Your attorneys’ fees will be $50.00 per month.
 If we total your attorneys’ fees ($50), car payment ($250.00), mortgage arrears ($100), and amount the Means Test determines you must pay to your unsecured creditors, we get $625.00 per month.
 Adding in a 5% trustee’s fee, and the payment comes to $656.25 per month for 60 months.

 As you can see, the Means Test is no joke.
 It is, pun completely intended, a mean test.
-It’s one of the reasons why almost no one can successfully confirm a Chapter 13 plan without the help of an attorney and why so many people who refuse to hire an attorney get kicked out of a Chapter 7.
+It’s one of the reasons why almost no one can successfully confirm a Chapter 13 plan (after being means tested) without the help of an attorney and why so many people who refuse to hire an attorney get kicked out of a Chapter 7.